Home | Store | Articles | Downloads | E-Mail | About | Testimonials | Contact | Labs Friday, July 04, 2008

 Speed

 Depending on what you are downloading, you may or may not get the speed you desire.
 For the most part, speeds are decent.
-The fastest download I have taken was 85 KiB/s.
+The fastest download I have taken were over 8500 Kb/s.
 If you are downloading something fairly popular, you should have no trouble with speed.

 Uploads

-You may notice the BitTorrent window shows both your download and upload rate.
+By default, Vuze will upload and download simultaneously.
 Uploads are necessary for downloads.
 There is no easy way to disable the upload feature.
 Plus, based on the design of the TCP/IP protocol, you would not benefit from disabling the upload.

 BitTorrent Connection Saturation